Imperial Russian Army: Organization

+Napoleonic era

 The Imperial Russian Army entered the Napoleonic Wars organized administratively and in the field on the same principles as it had been in the 18th century of units being assigned to campaign headquarters, and the "army" being known either for its senior commander, or the area of its operations.
 Administratively, the regiments were assigned to Military Inspections, the predecessors of military districts, and included the conscript training depots, garrisons and fortress troops and munitions magazines.

 The army had been thoroughly reorganised on the Prussian model by the emperor's father Paul I against wishes of most of its officer corps, and with his demise immediate changes followed to remove much of the Prussianness from its character.
 Although the army had conventional European parts within it such as the monarch's guard, the infantry and cavalry of the line and field artillery, it also included a very large contingent of semi-regular Cossacks that in times of rare peace served to guard the Russian Empire's southern borders, and in times of war served as fully-fledged light cavalry, providing invaluable reconnaissance service often far better than that available to other European armies due to the greater degree of initiative and freedom of movement by Cossack detachments.
 The Ukrainian lands of the Empire also provided most of the Hussar and Ulan regiments for the regular light cavalry.
 Another unusual feature of the army that was seen twice during the period was the constitution of the Narodnoe Opolcheniye, for the first time since the coming to power of the Romanov dynasty.

-In 1806 most of the Inspections were abolished, and replaced by divisions based on the French model although still territorially based.
-By 1809 there were 25 infantry divisions as permanent field formations, each organised around three infantry brigade and one artillery brigade.
+In 1806, most of the Inspections were abolished, and replaced by divisions based on the French model although still territorially based.
+By 1809, there were 25 infantry divisions as permanent field formations, each organised around three infantry brigade and one artillery brigade.
 When Barclay de Tolly became the Minister of War in 1810, he instituted further reorganization and other changes in the army, down to company level, that saw the creation of separate grenadier divisions, and dedication of one brigade in each division to the jaeger light infantry for skirmishing in open order formations.

+The Nikolaev General Staff Academy was established in 1832 with the involvement of Antoine-Henri Jomini, a Swiss officer in Russian service, to prepare General Staff officers, though it did not have a significant role in the army until the post-Crimean War reforms.

 Imperial Guard

+Guards units were tasked with protecting the Russian Emperor (the tsar) and the Imperial family.
 Throughout the Napoleonic Wars the Imperial Russian Guard was commanded by Grand Duke Konstantin.
 The guard grew from a few regiments to two infantry divisions combined into the V Infantry Corps commanded at Borodino by General Lieutenant Lavrov and two cavalry divisions with their own artillery and train by the conclusion of the 1814 campaign.

-Infantry of the Guard

-At Austerlitz in 1805 the infantry of the Guard included: